kevintuhumury/torreya.js/README.md

   $("#info").torreya position: [100, 200]
 ```

 The above CoffeeScript also places the content from the "#info" div in a modal window on position `100, 200` from the top left of the browser.
-The external website New Media Freak can be opened with the below code.
+The external website New Media Freak can be opened with the code below.
 This opens the website in an iframe which is added to the modal window.

 ``` coffee-script
 $('#external').live "click", (event) =>